Interactions-Nexus/Nexus-Wiki/guides/create-global-name.md

 Global Names require no username or namespace prefix, and are therefore globally unique.
 These will be likely reserved for use cases where a succinct, unique, name is necessary, for example a token ticker symbol.
 To avoid needless name-squatting, global names attract a high fee (`2000 NXS`).

-{% hint style="info" %}
-Creating a Global name will incur a fee of 2000 NXS.
+> Creating a Global name will incur a fee of 2000 NXS.
 The fees will be deducted from the default account.
-{% endhint %}
+{.is-warning}

 ## Uses of Global Name